Where are they now? Klopp’s second-string Liverpool FA Cup XI from 2016

-He left Anfield for Hull City in 2017 and has outlasted a fair few managers during his 18 months with the Tigers before joining Blackpool in January 2021.
+He left Anfield for Hull City in 2017 and spent three and a half years with the Tigers before joining Blackpool in January 2021.

-After impressing in that game, he was handed a new contract and a first Premier League start that same season, and the new deal is still running.
+After impressing in that game, he was handed a new contract and a first Premier League start that same season.

 However, by January 2016 he hadn’t pushed on all that much, enjoying a fruitful loan spell with Brighton but only hovering around the fringes upon his return.

-The Portuguese played seven times under Klopp, including one run-out in the Europa League, but returned to his homeland with Porto that summer and has since moved on to Vitória Guimaraes, where he has mainly been used from the bench.
+The Portuguese played seven times under Klopp, including one run-out in the Europa League, but returned to his homeland with Porto that summer and has since moved on Qatari side Umm Salal.